Bart-Breekveldt/Greenspace_accessibility/README.md

 # Greenspace_accessibility
 Greenspace_accessibility in global cities

+I have integrated the WorldPoP data into the Modular ParksOSM Gravity Model.
+The WorldPoP-OSM Gravity Model follows the base structure of this model.
+I have also changed the procedure in WorldPoP extraction.
+Changes all all included in the WorldPoP-OSM Gravity Model.

+1. The countries Russia, Canada, United States, China, Brazil and Australia are too big to load at once into Python before clipping the city out of it.
+I have used the QGIS raster functionality of mask clipping, which clips over

 I have tried to do an extraction of worldpop from the WorldPoP GitHub: https://github.com/wpgp/wpgpDownloadPy.
 I have
 1. Downloaded countries ISO3 codes.
 2. Listed population files per country